-Before the Website places Cookies on your computer, you will be presented with a message bar requesting your consent to set those Cookies.
-By giving your consent to the placing of Cookies, you enable us to provide a better experience and service to you.
-You may, if you wish, deny consent to the placing of Cookies; however certain features of the Website may not function fully or as intended.
+Before the website places any cookies on your computer, you will be presented with a message bar requesting your consent to set those Cookies.
+By giving your consent to the placing of cookies, you enable us to provide a better experience and service to you.
+You may, if you wish, deny consent to the placing of all but strictly necessary cookies.
+If you do this certain features of the website may not function fully or as intended.

 Cookies cannot be used to identify you personally.